Therety/ransw/README.md

 The whole code is in C, so it is as close to hardware, as it gets (assuming, you are not trying to build it in Assembly).

+## Disclaimer
 I am not responsible for any harm caused by this sample, as it uses the simplest encryption method && as mentioned on top, the code is only for educational purposes, especially for students, that are learning about malware and its behavior.